tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 next), and then it is returned.
-This lines up with what we saw in our initial experimentation - we [found](/2020/05/concurrent-ruby-hello-async/#return-types) that when using our proxy methods the return value would be an `IVar` instead of what the actual method was returning.
+This lines up with what we saw in our initial experimentation - we [found](/2020/05/concurrent-ruby-hello-async/#return-types) that when using our proxy methods the return value would be an `IVar` instead of what the original method was returning.

 ```ruby
   # ...stuff from above

   ivar = Concurrent::IVar.new

   # Hiding the good stuff for now

   ivar